Grandparent Waiver of Out-of-State Tuition and Fees

 - Student must achieve

 - Admissions office will review the initial eligibility.
-If eligible, you will be prompted to have the grandparent complete residency verification via the Owlres portal.
+If eligible, students will be prompted to have the grandparent complete residency verification via the Owlres portal.

 - Students will be “awarded” a grandparent waiver on a first-come, first-served basis on the date a student pays the $200 Admissions deposit or submits a deposit fee waiver.